Hiking, Biking & Four-Wheeling at Royal Gorge

 Section 13 Trails - Moderate

 Head south from U.S. 50 at 1st Street at the west end of Cañon City.
 Travel one mile south until you come to Temple Canyon Road (CR 3), and turn west or right.
 Continue for 1.9 miles.
 Pay close attention to your odometer; if you start a downhill stretch on Temple Canyon Road, you’ve gone too far.
-Park on the north side of the road, and access the trails through the fence opening on the south side.
+Park on the north side of the road, and access the section 13 trails through the fence opening on the south side.
 The trails are a total of six miles round-trip, and riding/hiking is best during the spring and fall.
 Lots of juniper and piñons at the base of the Wet Mountains; the Hotshots portions are slightly more technical/advanced/steeper.
 Trails are doable in the winter if dry.
 Again, summer is hot and dry – be prepared with lots of water.

 Oil Well Flats - Moderate